marcoy/d4/README.md

 # d4

-An experiment of using d3 with clojure/clojurescript.
+An experiment of using d3, NVD3, dimple, and InfluxDB with clojure/clojurescript.

 ## Usage